 - Life Medicine: A item that restores the Life bar.

-- Fake Death Pill: An item that fools enemies into thinking that you are dead.
+- Fake Death Pill: An item that fools enemies into thinking that Snake is dead.
 Can use revival pill in Game Over screen to wake up.

 - Mouse Trap: A device for catching animals to eat.